kstenerud/concise-encoding/cte-specification.md

 The year field must be 4 or more digits long (not including the optional dash for era), and the day field must be exactly 3 digits long.

-Use this format if it is undesirable to use the Gregorian date representation.
+Use this format when it is undesirable to use the Gregorian date representation.

 #### Time Component